sindelio/binance-bot/README.md

 Here are some points that deserve attention:

 - More consideration with the proft and stop-loss price calculations (multipliers and higher limit increase ratio)
+- Try to use only one binance node library

 # Dependencies